Town Hall: Bob Day discusses School history

 [Bob Day]

-I don't exactly No, I do know that, we had some lectures in there and suffered an earthquake in there.
-In 1950, some odd, it was torn down to make way for what was known as the HSE and HSW buildings of campus.
-It was slated to go It was always going to go but it was an interim sort of like halfway house.
-And we had classes in that various offices of that build various laboratories and offices of that building.
-But the precise here that I don't remember who he was gone, not an he was there when I was there.
-And I was 1958 to 60.
-So I think as a student, so 1955 to 58.
-So I think it was torn down shortly after I became a member of the faculty but I'm not really sure for that.
+I don't exactly know.
+I do know that we had some lectures in there and suffered an earthquake in there.
+In 1950-some-odd.
+It was torn down to make way for what was known as the HSE and HSW buildings on campus. [dog continues barking] It was slated to go.
+It was always gonna go but it was an interim sort of like halfway house.
+And we had classes in that—various offices of that building—various laboratories and offices of that building.
+But the precise year, that I don't remember, who—it was gone, not—it was there when I was there.
+And I was there 1958 to [19]60.
+So I think it as a student, so 1955 to [19]58.
+So I think it was torn down shortly after I became a member of the faculty, but I'm not really certain of that.

 [Grant Burningham]

 And maybe just one more.
-This one's from James Kolbert.
-Dr. Day.
-It's my understanding that Dr. Bob Gibson was the first African-American dean appointed to the School of Pharmacy.
-How is it decided to have him be part of the school's leadership?
+This one's from James Colbert.
+Dr. Day, it's my understanding that Dr. Bob Gibson was the first African American dean appointed to the School of Pharmacy.
+How was it decided to have him be part of the school's leadership?

 [Bob Day]

-The first African-American What did he say?
-I'm sorry,
+To the first African American?
+What did he say?
+I'm sorry?

 [Grant Burningham]